gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 6- Feedback bitstream, control routine and final remarks
 --------------
 Load the bitstream opt_control.bit to the RP as specified in the previous sections.
 Likewise, transfer from your PC the C file cpu_opt_control.c, compile it in the RP and run the output file.
 The feedback input x(t) should be connected to IN1, and the feedback output f(t) comes in OUT1.
-The (optional) machine learning feedback optimizer uses IN2 as the reference signal and tries to minimize its energy.
+The (optional) machine learning feedback optimizer uses IN2 as the reference signal and tries to minimize its energy (internally, the FPGA squares IN2 and applies a first order digital lowpass filter: this is the quantity the ML routine minimizes).

 The C control routine should be pretty intuitive to navigate.
 The basic interface allows you to type